xamarin/docs-archive/cross-platform/networking/download_progress/readme.md

 }
 ```

-This code snippet is very similar to the Xamarin.Android example that was used in the previous section - the most noticable difference is that `UIProgressView` displays a `float` value for progress while Android's `ProgressBar` displays an `int` value.
+This code snippet is very similar to the Xamarin.Android example that was used in the previous section - the most noticeable difference is that `UIProgressView` displays a `float` value for progress while Android's `ProgressBar` displays an `int` value.

 # Summary